US STOCKS-Wall St rises in thin trade day before U.S. election

 “[The market] has been directionless over the last few weeks because of what fiscal and tax policy looks like next year.
 You could argue that just having the uncertainty behind us could lead to a bit of a relief rally,” Piazza said.

 The Nasdaq was the strongest of the three major U.S. stock indexes, helped by a rally in Apple Inc, the most valuable publicly traded U.S. company.
-Apple’s stock rose 1.4 percent to close at $584.62.
+Apple’s stock rose 1.4 percent to $584.62 at Monday’s close.
 The stock has fallen 17 percent from its closing high of $705.07 on Sept.
 21.

 Once the election is over, the market will turn to the “fiscal cliff,” the $600 billion worth of tax hikes and spending cuts that could hit the economy hard in 2013 unless Congress comes to an agreement that will soften the blow.